Veronica-1/Capstone/README.md

 </p>

 ### Load External Data
-For the external numeric data, load your CSV file - be sure to drop duplicate weeks and to round each week to the prior **Sunday**.
-If you plan on testing a classification model, as done in this model, divide the index values into buckets.
-You will need to normalize your external data.
-There is a function defined called `process_structured_data` that performs min max scaling on continuous data.
-See [here](https://www.pyimagesearch.com/2019/02/04/keras-multiple-inputs-and-mixed-data/) for advice on encoding ordinal data.

-### Load Image Data
-`image_array` and `image_labels` are an array and a list, respectively, read from the folder where the augemented images reside on your machine.
-Extract the date from the label of the satellite photo - naming convention is as follows - and round the date to prior **Sunday** to inner join with external data on `match_date`.
+For the external numeric data, load your CSV file in a format that has your numeric data to be included in the prediction, as well as the index (or value to be predicted) for that week.
+Here is an example of our formatting:

+**IMAGE OF CSV**

+In the .py file called load_data, we call the CSV files and preform merging and bucketing to prepare it for classification and align it with the photos based on date values.
+This function is called at the start of each model notebook, but please edit as needed directly from the .py.
+Outputs of the `load_data` function are an `image_array` with nested image values, and the `df_for_training` which is a df that includes only the columns you want to train your model on.
+One important note that is your labeling of images will depend on the convention for the satellile you're using and it will be added to during cropping and augmentation activities.
+Here is an example of ours:

 <p align="center">
   <img src="https://github.com/Veronica-1/Capstone/blob/main/images/Naming%20Convention.png">
 </p>

+### Prep Data for Model
+There is a function defined called `process_structured_data` that performs min max scaling on continuous data.
+See [here](https://www.pyimagesearch.com/2019/02/04/keras-multiple-inputs-and-mixed-data/) for advice on encoding ordinal data.
+This function is performed at the start of every deep learning model in order to get the data into an approproate format for training. ***DATA IS ALSO NORMALIZED - INDEX?***

 After this, you should be ready to load your data in a model.
 Below we will cover the 4 methods we used to process images and make a prediction on the index.
 1 is regression and 3 are classification and 1 is regression.
 All model approaches encompassed the general approach used by *pyimagesearch* [4] in processing multiple inputs: images and other data.
 The methods below differ across their CNN structures.